-Salto Ángel is the world's highest uninterrupted waterfall — 979 meters of freefall off the edge of Auyán-tepui.
+Salto Ángel is the world's highest waterfall, with a total drop of 979 meters and an uninterrupted fall of 807 meters off the edge of Auyán-tepui.
 Getting there is half the experience: a river journey by motorized canoe up the Churún River through canyon walls, followed by a jungle trail to the base where the mist from the falls creates its own weather system.

-This is not a remote wilderness trek — it's an organized excursion from Canaima, the gateway town.
-But the physical approach (boat + hike) means you earn the view in a way that no helicopter flyover can match.
+This is an organized excursion from Canaima, the gateway town.
+The physical approach, boat plus hike, means you earn the view in a way that no helicopter flyover can match.

 Gear